THE GAVIOTAS COMMUNITY in South America is

 Gunter closed with a fascinating story of innovation.
 It involves the creation of a new 'organic' type of electrical battery created by some Brazilian kids.
 Ironically these kids (without the bias of too much formal education, which might well tell them this was impossible) have come up with a design of an 'organic' electrical battery which is comprised of waste products from bananas and fish bones.
 It runs on the electrochemical interaction of potassium (from the bananas) and calcium (from the fish bones) and produces electricity.
 The information on this will apparently be coming on around November 19th of this year.

-creation of community like Gaviotas; and in the development of new models
+in both the creation of community like Gaviotas; and in the development

-of conducting business and running economies in such a way that they are
+of new models of conducting business and running economies in such a way